cherylchao6/progress/README.md

 * Progress-related feature:
   * Create a progress with customized data sets
   * Change progress publicity
-  * Present customized data sets with line-chart acording to time scale of interests
+  * Present customized data sets with line-chart according to time scale of interests
-  * Present continous daily change by gif
+  * Present continuous daily change by gif
   * Add diaries under a progress to recode daily progress
   * Edit progress and diary
 * Social-related feature:
   * Update profile picture and motto
-  * Follow and unfollow other users
+  * Follow and unfollow other users and check the follwing list
   * Create a group progress and invite friends by an invitation code
   * Update daily progress in a group progresss
   * Analyze achieved rate and rank of group members